 Next, if all our knowledge is our evidence, then how can we explain the susceptibility of our knowledge to be undermined by further evidence?
 To see more clearly what the problem seems to be here, consider the rule of conditionalization, which says that one should update one’s probability function by setting one’s new unconditional probability in a proposition to one’s prior probability of that same proposition, conditional on the evidence that one just received.

-Pnew(h) = Pold(h|e), where the change that takes place between “new” and “old” is simply the acquisition of e into one evidence set, and Pt is the agent’s probability function given all of her evidence at time t.
+Pnew(h) = Pold(h|e), where the change that takes place between “new” and “old” is simply the acquisition of e into one’s evidence set, and Pt is the agent’s probability function given all of her evidence at time t.

 But this rule cannot result in the diminution of Pt’(e) below 1 at any time t’ > t, if Pt(e) = 1.
 In other words, conditionalization can never result in a proposition’s ceasing to be evidence, once it has become evidence.

 Of course, this is not to say that a proposition can never cease to be part of an agent’s evidence: the agent could die, or simply forget.
 But it is to say that no such change could occur as a result of the application of conditionalization.
 Thus, if conditionalization is the only way that an agent can rationally revise her probability function over time, then no rational revision of an agent’s probability function can result in the loss of evidence.
 If all knowledge is evidence, then no rational revision of an agent’s probability function can result in the loss of knowledge.
-And Williamson regards that consequence as implausible: of course it may sometimes rational for us to cease to believe a proposition that we previously knew to be true, at least if we receive a great deal of misleading evidence against that proposition.
+And Williamson regards that consequence as implausible: of course it may sometimes be rational for us to cease to believe a proposition that we previously knew to be true, at least if we receive a great deal of misleading evidence against that proposition.
 Here is Williamson’s example of such a case:

 “I put exactly one red ball and one black ball into an empty bag, and will make draws with replacement.
 Let h be the proposition that I put a black ball into the bag, and e the proposition that the first ten thousands draws are all red.
 I know h by a standard combination of perception and memory, because I saw that the ball was black as I put it into the bag a moment ago.
 Nevertheless, if after ten thousand draws I learn e, I shall have ceased to know h, because the evidence which I shall then have will make it too likely that I was somehow confused about the colours of the balls.”
 (Williamson 2000, 205)